sendbird/sendbird-platform-sdk-javascript/docs/MessagesApi.md

 ## viewTotalNumberOfMessagesInChannel

-> ViewTotalNumberOfMessagesInChannelResponse viewTotalNumberOfMessagesInChannel(channelType, channelUrl, opts)
+> ViewTotalNumberOfMessagesInChannelResponse viewTotalNumberOfMessagesInChannel(apiToken, channelType, channelUrl)

 View total number of messages in a channel